BetterThanTomorrow/calva/README.md

 ## Happy coding ❤️

 I hope you will find good use for Calva.
-Please let me know what you think or want!
-PRs welcome, file an issue or chat me up in the [`#calva-dev`](https://clojurians.slack.com/messages/calva-dev/) channel in the Clojurians Slack too, (I'm @pez there).
+Please let me know what you think.
+PRs welcome, file an issue or chat me up in the [`#calva-dev`](https://clojurians.slack.com/messages/calva-dev/) channel in the Clojurians Slack, (I'm @pez there).
 I would appreciate tweets about Calva too, and extra points for mentioning [@pappapez](https://twitter.com/pappapez).